foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image0%20(3)(1).jpeg" width="45%" height="45%" align="right" style="margin:0px 20px">
 What I have found on social media is that using seasonal hashtags are important to stay relevant and engaging.

-During a season, holiday, or other important event, I always research seasonal hashtags related to my content.
+During a holiday, I always research seasonal hashtags related to my content.

 Every time I post content with a seasonal hashtag, I notice that post gets higher engagement and reaches more people.

 Being a Valentine's Day cake, I typed in <b>#ValentinesDay</b> to see what would pop-up.

-Adding the generic <b>#ValentinesDay</b>, I wanted to see how it would perform. <b>#ValentinesDayFood</b> was also relevant, so I added that as well.
+I added the generic <b>#ValentinesDay</b> as a performance test.
+I wanted to see how it would perform. <b>#ValentinesDayFood</b> was also relevant, so I added that as well.

 Choosing these hashtags can help someone find this pretty heart shape cake video- just in time to try it themselves for Valentine's Day!

 <Center><H2> 5.
 Continually Experiment With New Hashtags and Content </Center></H2>
 When a post performs well, I try to replicate the results.
-Using similar content my audience finds engaging, I also use the same hashtags.
-Occassionally I will also experiment with new hashtags and new content.
+My future posts will consistent of similar content and the same hashtags.
+Occassionally, I will also experiment with new hashtags and new content.

 It's a balancing act of experimenting with new content and sticking to what people currently like.